mdadnanengg/Django/README.md

 - when we create django app. so every django app has exact same structure.
 1. admin module - here we define how the admin interface for this app is going to look like.
 2. app module - here we configure this app.
-3. models module - where we define the modal classes for this app we use modal classes to pull out data from databse.
+3. models module - where we define the modal classes for this app we use modal classes to pull out data from database.
 4. tests module - for write out unit tests.
 5. views module - for request handler or controller
 6. settings module - every time when create a it must add in settings module.